FarronF/limerick-council-meetings/meetings/2022/02/22-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 14th December 2021.md

 Association Ireland (DDAI).
 He explained the working and technology of the app and displayed

-the disabled parking spaces on the app’s map to show that Limerick is an accessible city.--- 4
+the disabled parking spaces on the app’s map to show that Limerick is an accessible city.
+---
+4

 The Chair thanked Mr. Kennedy, adding that the launch received very good coverage on national